mawrkus/lab-filter-bar-ui/README.md

 - [TVmaze API](https://www.tvmaze.com/api)
 - A custom state machine implementation inspired by [XState](https://xstate.js.org/)

+The code is not 100% production-ready (it's an experiment) but I believe that, as it is, it gives a pretty good idea on how to build this type of complex UI component.

 ## ⛩️ Architecture: core concepts

 - State machine with domain context (the app state)